DRoy01/Project-Proposal-R2W3-FluidPass/MetaBlockers/Project-Proposal-FluidPass.md

 **How FluidPass Works**

 **Real-time Payments:** FluidPass allows for instant payments as users engage with an event.
-Payments are streamed in real-time, providing a fluid and efficient compensation mechanism.
+Payments are streamed in real time, providing a fluid and efficient compensation mechanism.

 **Transparency:** The use of the Superfluid protocol ensures transparency in payment transactions.
 All transactions can be easily tracked and verified on the blockchain.